samhowat/lean-frontend/README.md

 # Lean Frontend

-A lean front-end setup using PostCSS, Rollup.js and BrowserSync.
+A lean frontend setup using PostCSS, Rollup.js and BrowserSync.

 ```bash
 npm install